krobbi/fungus/README.md

 then the program may be self-modifying.

 If a `p` command is self-modifying, then the program will need to be recompiled after the write, with the entry point after the command.
-Before this is implemented, an error for self-modifying code can be thrown instead.
+This is unimplemented, so an error for self-modifying code is thrown instead.

 This analysis depends on the optimization stage, so it should be a separate stage after optimization.